ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_agent_resources.md

 Opening the environment details page displays all agents and status linked to this environment.

-You can also check the status value in CLI using `amplify central get da` or `amplify central get ta`.
+You can also check the status value in CLI using `axway central get da` or `axway central get ta`.